 No doubt her father had told her what he planned, and instructed her to go along with it – as an unmarried woman living in her father’s house, she was under his authority.
 But she also had an obligation to Jacob, her husband, once she came under his roof.
 Her obligation to obey her father ended when Jacob took her into his tent as his wife – she was no longer under the authority of her father but of her husband.
 And she should have told him what had happened.
 Leah had deceived Jacob massively.
 These thoughts, too, must have overwhelmed Jacob as he sought to come to terms with what had been done to him.
 What Leah had done, even if there was a degree of pressure against her, would have burned itself into Jacob’s heart, causing a scar that could never be removed.
 And even though Laban was the architect of it all, Leah was the one who was in Jacob’s face every day, a constant reminder of the way he had been betrayed, and that she was a major player in it.

 It mustn’t be forgotten that the culture that Jacob lived in was a shame-based culture; men did not take kindly to losing face.
-Jacob had been totally humiliated by this action before the whole family and “all the men of the place” (Gen 29:22).
+Jacob had been totally humiliated by this action before the whole family (Gen 29:22).
 He would not get over it quickly, if ever.
 And Leah paid the price, apparently for the rest of her life.
 She fervently wanted Jacob’s love but she never received it (Gen 29:31).
 “Oh!
 What a tangled web we weave, when first we practice to deceive” (“Marmion” by Sir Walter Scott).

 How could Leah expect that marriage by such circumstances would produce a loving relationship?
 The fact that Jacob continued to have sexual relations with her is, to me, amazing.
 He didn’t love her (Gen 29:31-34; 30:15, 20), and their relationship was born in deception and betrayal; such a toxic origin could never produce healthy relationship fruit.